Club Foot 2-28-05 Pete Ramey with 2018 edits

-A “club footed” horse is defined by most people as a horse with one hoof that grows more upright (particularly at the heel angle) than its mate on the other side.
+A “club-footed” horse is defined by most people as a horse with one hoof that grows more upright (particularly at the heel angle) than its mate on the other side.
 Normally we’re talking about the front pair of hooves.
-Most farriers have treated it as a hoof problem and worked to make the pair of hooves match each other, but it is my opinion that this is a backwards way of looking at the problem.
+Many folks have treated it as a hoof problem and worked to make the pair of hooves match each other, but it is my opinion that this is a backwards way of looking at the problem.

 When a problem above the hoof limits the range of motion or practical length of a foreleg (any injury or pathology, differences in length of pairs of bones, even back, hip or dental problems), the hoof usually responds by becoming more upright.
 This is the horse’s attempt to find some measure of balance in an unbalanced situation.
 This does not take all of the responsibility from the farrier.
 If left unchecked, this pattern will become more severe over time.
-Each hoof needs to be treated as an individual and trimmed for uniform sole thickness, for longer stride, for heel-first impact and to grow out any wall flaring.
+Each hoof needs to be treated as an individual and trimmed for adequate and uniform sole thickness, for longer stride, for heel-first impact and to grow out any wall flaring.
 Meanwhile, we should try to identify and heal the true problem while understanding that the deformation of the hoof is only a symptom of that true problem.

 Suprascapular Nerve Damage

-From my observations in the field, this is the most common.
+From my observations in the field, this is one of the most common.
 Square up the horse while someone holds the mane out of the way so that the withers and the shoulders can be viewed from behind.
 You may have to stand on a bucket or something to get this view.
-If the shoulder on the side of the club foot falls away from the withers more steeply or is smaller, nerve damage is probably your culprit.
+If the shoulder on the side of the club foot falls away from the withers more steeply or is smaller, nerve damage may be your culprit.

-The nerve is usually damaged during a one time event.
-The foreleg is extended and under power, and suddenly looses traction and slips backward.
-When this happens, the lack of nerve stimuli allows the muscle to contract and become a more tendonous type of material.
-Fortunately, the shrinkage of the muscles and their replacement by connective tissue forms “functional” ligaments (Dr. James R. Rooney) which continue to do the job of holding the scapula in place, but with a limited range of motion.
+The nerve is usually damaged during a one-time event.
+The foreleg is extended and under power, and suddenly loses traction and slips backward.
+When this happens, the lack of nerve stimuli allows the muscle to contract and become a more tendinous type of material.
+Fortunately, the shrinkage of the muscles and their replacement by connective tissue forms functional ligaments (James R. Rooney, DVM) which continue to do the job of holding the scapula in place, but with a limited range of motion.

 Voluntary Pain Contracture

 Very often, pathologically upright hooves are caused by a horse moving to avoid pain.
 The result of this will often be increased musculature on the “club” side.
-Any of the problems in the back of the foot discussed in my “Navicular” article (www.hoofrehab.com ) or many other injuries, advanced thrush or improper trimming can cause a horse to continually land toe first on one or more hooves.
+Any of the problems in the back of the foot discussed in my Navicular article (www.hoofrehab.com ) or many other injuries, advanced thrush or improper trimming can cause a horse to continually land toe-first on one or more hooves.
 The heels react by “reaching” for the ground and becoming more upright.
 Again, identify the real problem and work to correct it while simply trusting the callused sole plane and prioritizing heel-first impact on each individual hoof while trimming.
 The heels will almost lower themselves as you fix the real problem (Read Heel Height – the Deciding Factor for details).

-Another thing to check for is pastern joint mobility.
-If a joint is “over flexed” (a horse stepping in a hole, etc.) the articular cartilages that surround the bones can be damaged.
-As the body attempts to repair this damage, new bone can form and the result over time is a “seized” or partially seized joint.
+Another thing to check for is pastern joint and coffin joint mobility.
+If a joint is over flexed (a horse stepping in a hole, etc.) the articular cartilages that surround the bones can be damaged.
+As the body attempts to repair this damage, new bone can form and the result over time is a seized or partially seized joint.
 Again, this limited range of motion can cause the hoof to adapt to a steeper form that supports the horse as well as possible.
 Hacking down the heels in this case can only add pain and more damage.

 I should point out, though, that genetically upright horses are not as common as most people think.
-The tradition of thinking it's okay to neglect foal hooves is very often the true culprit.
+The tradition of thinking it is okay to neglect foal hooves is very often the true culprit.
 The foal can quickly develop high heels, particularly if it lives in soft terrain, and if left unchecked, the joints, ligaments and tendons will form this way permanently.
 Hooves should be routinely maintained by a competent professional from the very beginning.
-It will pay big divedends down the road.
+It will pay big dividends down the road.

 The same goes for the development of club feet in foals often blamed on grazing stance.
 A foal will often get in the habit of grazing with a particular limb forward, while the other one is held back.
 This causes the hoof that is most commonly in the "back" position to become more upright, while the hoof that is usually in the forward position tries to "run away" and flare forward at a lower angle.
 Again, just because a horse tries to develop this hoof pattern does not mean we have to allow it to permanently effect the hooves and limbs.

 Many riders tend to load one stirrup more than the other.
 Or hole placement in the stirrup leather may be 1/2" out of balance on each side.
 Either can cause imbalanced movement in the horse, which can cause one foot to grow steeper than the other.
 If a horse is turned out 24/7 and gets ridden a few hours a month, this will have little or no effect on the feet.
 If, however, most of the horse's exercise happens under saddle, the effects on the feet can be very dramatic.
 Since most people are right handed, this type of problem is most common on the front right foot, with secondary problems on the left hind diagonal.